Header & Footer Blocks

 Copyright section

-The Copyright section contains a single text field where you enter your copyright notice.
-This text is displayed at the very bottom of every page.
-A typical value might be something like "2026 Your Name" or "2026 Your Brand.
-All rights reserved."
+A single text field for your copyright notice, displayed at the bottom of every page (e.g., "2026 Your Name" or "2026 Your Brand.
+All rights reserved.").

 Additional links

-The Additional Links section lets you add custom links to your footer.
-Each link has two fields:
+Add custom links to your footer.
+Each link has:

 Saving and publishing

-Because the Footer is a global block, clicking "Save and Publish" immediately updates the footer across all your pages.
-There is no separate draft step for this block.
-Make sure your content is correct before saving.
+Because the Footer is a global block, clicking "Save and Publish" immediately updates it across all pages.
+There's no separate draft step -- make sure your content is correct before saving.

-Pro Tip: Keep your footer links minimal.
-One to three links (such as Privacy Policy, Terms of Service, and a contact email) are usually enough.
-Overloading the footer with too many links can make it feel cluttered and draw attention away from your page content.
+Pro Tip: Keep footer links minimal.
+One to three links (Privacy Policy, Terms of Service, contact email) are usually enough.
+Too many links clutter the footer and draw attention away from your page content.